Intelligent-Systems-Phystech/BasicDeepNets/README.md

 ### Notebook Quality Criterion

-Criteria for the quality of laptops is just *public benefit*, and *separability from the author*: the code and text should be understandable, so that anyone can change the code, read the explanations and understand the core things.
+Criteria for the quality of laptops is just *public benefit*, and *separability from the author*: the code and text should be understandable, so that anyone can open the notebooks, change the code, and understand the core things.

 One should provide explanations, explain everything with text, what happens and why.
 It is assumed that the notebook will be used by third year students.